jdcloudcom/en/documentation/Management/DevOps/Getting-Started/Config-Deployment.md

 3.Online

 Select the group(s) to be online on the "online" page and set online concurrence and time-out period.
 Select package revision to be online for online release.
-On the “Online Dynamic” page, you can view online details and perform rollback operation.
+On the "Online Dynamic" page, you can view online details and perform rollback operation.

 ![Alt text](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/Starting11.png)